RahulModak74/Bayesian-Traffic-Prism/EDR/Slow_Moving_Attacks.md

 Timeline of Events
 Day 1 (March 1, 2025)

-A phishing email with a malicious attachment is opened by user chris.wong@healthcare.org The attachment exploits a zero-day vulnerability in a PDF reader A small, encrypted implant is dropped to C:\ProgramData\Microsoft\Windows\SystemData\temp\svchost.dll The implant creates a scheduled task configured to only run after 45 days of system uptime
+A phishing email with a malicious attachment is opened by user (sample name) chris.wong@healthcare.org The attachment exploits a zero-day vulnerability in a PDF reader A small, encrypted implant is dropped to C:\ProgramData\Microsoft\Windows\SystemData\temp\svchost.dll The implant creates a scheduled task configured to only run after 45 days of system uptime